AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Related Work and Preliminaries

 \subsection{Problem Statement}

-The objective of deepfake audio detection is to train a scoring mechanism $S(\cdot)$ that assigns scores to audio samples that are indicative of their authenticity.
-Within a normalised scale of 0 to 1, where 0 and 1 are arbitrarily set to represent fake and real, the learning scoring function $S$ should ideally satisfy $0 \leq S(x_{\text{fake}}) \ll S(x_{\text{real}}) \leq 1$, for any real audio clip $x_{\text{real}}$ and $x_{\text{fake}}$.
-In practice, a threshold $\tau$ is applied to the score as a decision boundary, classifying samples as real if $S(x) > \tau$ and fake otherwise.
-The detection performance is commonly evaluated using the Equal Error Rate (EER), which is defined as the error rate at the decision threshold where the false acceptance rate (FAR) equals the false rejection rate (FRR):
+Deepfake audio detection aims to learn a scoring function \( S(\cdot) \) that assigns authenticity scores to audio samples, such that \( S(x_{\text{fake}}) \ll S(x_{\text{real}}) \).
+A decision threshold \( \tau \) is applied to classify samples as real if \( S(x) > \tau \) and fake otherwise.
+Detection performance is commonly evaluated using the Equal Error Rate (EER), defined as the error rate at the decision threshold where the false acceptance rate (FAR) equals the false rejection rate (FRR).
+Lower EER indicates better detection performance. \textit{Most existing methods implement $S$ using deep neural networks learned through supervised training, while open-world deepfake detection requires generalisation to unseen synthesis systems and diverse human speech styles.}

-where $\tau^{*}$ is the threshold at which the two rates are equal.
-A lower EER indicates better overall detection performance.

-Most existing methods implement $S$ using DNNs.
-Open-world deepfake detection refers to detecting deepfake audio at test time when facing synthetic audio generated by novel speech synthesis systems not seen during training, as well as human voices with different styles and characteristics.